momentobooth/momentobooth/README.md

 On Linux:
 - [This list](https://docs.flutter.dev/get-started/install/linux#additional-linux-requirements) of packages from the Flutter website
   - The install command provided by the Flutter website may only work on Ubuntu, please check your distro website for the corresponding package names
-- Additional packages: llvm, libkeybinder-3.0-dev
+- Additional packages: llvm, libkeybinder-3.0-dev, libssl-dev
 - Rust (`x86_64-unknown-linux-gnu` target)
   - Install using `rustup` is recommended, to keep all components up to date